Toa Payoh ritual murders: Murders

 Lim then instructed Hoe that he wanted a boy next, and to find someone with money so he could collect ransom before the murder.
-Hoe said she chose Marzuki as he resembled her late husband Loh.
+Hoe said she chose Ghazali as he resembled her late husband Loh.

-On 6 February, 10-year-old Ghazali was at a playground with two cousins when Hoe approached him, asking for help to collect some things from a friend's house.
-Ghazali agree to help, and followed her into a taxi.
+On 6 February 10-year-old Ghazali was at a playground with two cousins when Hoe approached him, asking for help to collect some things from a friend's house.
+Ghazali agreed to help, and followed her into a taxi.
 That was the last time he was seen alive.
 At the flat, Ghazali was drugged but he took a long time to fall asleep.
 Lim decided to tie up the boy as a precaution; however, the boy awoke and struggled.
 He was then knocked out.
 After drawing his blood, they proceeded to drown their victim.
 Ghazali struggled, vomiting and losing control of his bowels as he died.
 Blood kept streaming from his nose after his death.
 While Tan stayed behind to clean the flat, Lim and Hoe disposed of the body.
 The three tried to clean as much bloodstains as they could before sunrise.
 The police followed a trail of blood leading from Ghazali to the flat, and arrested the three.